t-lm/statdocs/docs/excel.md

 - Status: OK or error (first cell on the right after target cell)
 - Date: full ISO date (second cell)
 - Size: number of series returned (third cell)

+## Put series

+You can put series directly in the collections you have created in Statit.

+You can not create a collection from inside Excel.
+Head over to the [web instructions](web.md) to learn how to create a collection.

+### A single serie

+Starting anywhere in the sheet, present the serie you want to put in the following format:

+- On line 1, in cell 1, write 'put' (without '')
+- On line 2, in cell 1, write 'id' and in cell 2 the value of the 'id'
+- On line 3, in cell 1, write 'name' and in cell 2 the value of the 'name'
+- On line 4, in cell 1, write 'frequency' and in cell 2 the value of the 'frequency'
+- On line 5, in cell 1, write 'unit' and in in cell 2 the value of the 'unit'
+- On line 8, in cell 1, write the date (in YYYY-MM-DD) format (set the format of the cell as Text) and in cell 2, the value of the observation

+Continue with observations on the following lines and press 'Put'.

+### Multiple series

+You can put multiple series as long as they share the same dates.
+Just, put the series in columns next to each other and select all series before pressing 'Put'.

+The maximum amount of series is limited to 25 for the moment.

+## Next steps

+You have learnt the basics of using the Statit Excel add-in.
+If you would like to go further, you can integrate Statit to your own add-ins or build a specific one.
+See the Statit API [here](api.md).